TurtIeSocks/launch-social/README.md

 https://launch-social.herokuapp.com/

 ## Coming Soon
-- Ability for users to add comments to events
 - Better structured homepage
 - Visual calendar to view which days have active events
 - Homepage event filters